 Our last task for this lesson is to identify the attributes in our schema.
 To find them, go over each of the concept and ask yourself: “what is this?”.
 If your answers sounds like “it is the X of a Y” you are likely to have found the attribute X of concept Y (and you should have Y already as an entity or relationship).

 - “Italy” is the name of a country

 - “18 kilometres” is the distance from the coast of an oil platform

 - “Italian Referendum” is the subject of an article

-We had already found all of the concepts to which our attributes are attached, so that is reassuring.
-And in fact we have assigned every item on the list, so we are actually done with our conceptual modeling.
+We already found all of the concepts to which our attributes are attached, so that is reassuring.
+And in fact we have assigned every item on the list, so we are done with our conceptual modelling.
 Good job!

 What have you learned?

-If you have followed all the steps in this lesson, you now know how to identify the most important concepts in your knowledge model and you are able to categorise them into entity, relationship and attribute types.
-You have learned the foundations of entity-relationship modeling.
+If you followed all the steps in this lesson, you now know how to identify the most important concepts in your knowledge model and you are able to categorise them as entity, relationship and attribute types.
+You have learned the foundations of entity-relationship modelling.
 Congratulations!